sravanibandari/GVSU-CIS641-Slytherin/README.md

 * [Documents](https://github.com/sravanibandari/GVSU-CIS641-Slytherin/tree/master/docs)

 ## Prerequisites
-* Gather all the products and the their images to insert into sub categories in the website
+* Gather all the products and the their images to list it in the website
 * Need to have prior knowledge on CSS,HTML,Java,MySQL

 ## Run Instructions